base-angewandte/image-backend/docs/configuration.md

 > default _password_.
 But in terms of nearly any security policy you absolutely _MUST_
 > set a strong password here.
 Try e.g. `pwgen -s 32 1`.

+If you want to explicitly use a different port for the docker services, you can configure the `POSTGRES_PORT` and `REDIS_PORT` settings accordingly, but you will also need to create a `docker-compose.override.yml` file to configure these ports for docker.
+See `docker-compose.overridy.dev.yml` for an example of how to do this.

 For a production setup you might want to store the uploaded image files not directly in the default assets folder within Django root.
 In that case, you can adapt the `MEDIA_DIR=` and point to your media directory that gets mounted into the Django